TOAST-DOCS/EasyMaker/en/console-guide.md

     - **Hyperparameter Tuning Name**: Enter a name for the hyperparameter tuning job.
     - **Description**: Input when a description of the hyperparameter tuning task is required.
     - **Experiment**: Select an experiment to include hyperparameter tuning.
 Experiments group related hyperparameter tunings.
 If no experiments have been created, click **Add** to create one.-
+- **Tuning Strategy**
+    - **Strategy Name**: Choose which strategy to use to find the optimal hyperparameters.
+    - **Random State**: Determines random number generation.
+Specify a fixed value for reproducible results.
 **Algorithm information** : Enter information about the algorithm you want to learn.
     - **Algorithm Type** : Select the algorithm type.
         - **Algorithm provided by NHN Cloud** : Use the algorithm provided by AI EasyMaker.
 For detailed information on the provided algorithm, refer to [the Algorithm Guide document provided by NHN Cloud](./algorithm-guide/#).